-C. In Windows XP, there is a "Windows Zero Configuration Tool" for you to setup wireless cards.
-You can choose to configure the card through the Zero Configuration Tool or the Configuration Tool for the card.
-It is recommended to choose the Configure Tool for the card.
+C. In Windows XP, there is a "Windows Zero Configuration Tool" for you to setup the wireless adapter.
+You can choose to configure the adapter through the Windows Zero Configuration Tool or the Ralink Configuration Tool for the adapter.
+It is recommended to choose the Ralink Configuration Tool for the adapter.
 Click "Next" to continue.

-D. If you need the card to operate with better performance, please choose the "Optimize for performance" to enable the Tx Burst mode.
-Or you can choose "Optimize for Wi-Fi mode" to let the card run in standard wireless network.
+D. If you need the adapter to operate with better performance, please choose the "Optimize for performance" to enable the Tx Burst mode.
+Or you can choose "Optimize for Wi-Fi mode" to let the adapter run in standard wireless network.

-E. The system starts to install the software of the card.
-Follow the instruction of the program to plug in the PC card into the Cardbus slot of your laptop computer.
+E. The system starts to install the software of the adapter.
+Please follow the instructions of the program to plug in the adapter into the USB port of your computer.
+And the system will automatically detect the adapter

-F. The system will automatically detect the card.
-When finish, please click "Finish" to complete the installation.
+F. Please click "Finish" to complete the installation.